our-venture-church/website-gatsby/web/src/markdown-pages/roadmap.md

 ## Goal for the week of December 2nd:

+-   ~~Make "CLOSED" groups more obvious~~
--   Add the rest of the Group info to the page.
+-   Add the rest of the Group info to the page
 -   Filter groups by day of the week
 -   Figure out photos on the detail pages
 -   "Who we are" sub-pages